 2. Process Level Controls (PLC) to ensure processes are stable predictable andconsistently operating at targeted level of performance classified into Manual orAutomated Controls.
 They are also classified as Preventive or Detective.

 3. General IT Controls to ensure appropriate functioning of IT applications andsystems built by Company to enable accurate and timely processing of financial data are -User Access rights Management and Logical Access Change Management controls; passwordpolicies and practices Patch management and License management; backup and recovery ofdata.

 The adequacy of IFC is ensured by:

 Documentation of risks and controls associated with major processes.

-Validation classification of existing controls to mitigate risks.
+Validation classification of existing Controls to mitigate risks.

-Identification of improvements and upgradation of the controls
+Identification of improvements and upgradation of the controls.

-Improving the effectiveness of controls through data analytics
+Improving the effectiveness of controls through data analytics.

 Performing testing of controls by Independent Internal Audit firm.